fwd/nano-to/docs/username-integration.md

 # Username Registration API

-You can provide Nano.to Username registration inside your apps.
-Common use case is offering Nano 'search and pay' in wallets, websites, and even in-game crypto usernames.
+You can registrater Nano.to Username right from inside your apps.
+Usecase is offering Nano 'search and pay' in wallets, websites, and even in-game.

 ## Base URL